remnrem/luna-doc/docs/ref/hypnograms.md

 `trim-wake` (or `trim-leading-wake` and `trim-trailing-wake`) option.
-These arguments take a value in minutes, and will set the earlier/later flanking wake epochs to unknown (`?`) such that no more than _N_ minutes of flanking wake remains either before or after than main sleep period.
+These arguments take a value in minutes, and will set the earlier/later flanking wake epochs to unknown (`?`) such that no more than _N_ minutes of flanking wake remains either before or after the main sleep period.

 ### Constrained analysis